dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 heroku config:set DATABASE_NAME=(Your database name shown in the image above) -a space-name-here-staging
 ```

 In the above commands, you've set the `SYMFONY_ENV` to `staging`.
-We now need some files in `config/packages/staging` in order to store our staging configurations.
-Create the directory `staging` in `./config/packages/`, then within that direcotry, create file `doctrine.yaml` and paste the following in:
+Now, you need some files in `config/packages/staging` to store your staging configurations.
+Create the directory `staging` under `./config/packages/`, then within that directory, create the `doctrine.yaml` file and paste the following in:

 ```yml
 doctrine: